-- College students (ages 18 years and older) who have internships in NYC and Westchester County.
+- University students (ages 18 years and older) who have internships in NYC and Westchester County.

-- College students (ages 18 years and older) who are taking courses at local colleges or universities.
+- University students (ages 18 years and older) who are taking courses at local colleges or universities.

 - Professionals who need short-term housing while visiting the area to attend academic or professional conferences.